President Biden’s recent tax proposals target the wealthy.

 - Cash Balance Plans: This unique retirement plan can dramatically expand retirement savings and reduce taxes.

 - Intangible Drilling Credits: These highly specialized tax incentives, on oil and gas drilling, can deliver deductions as high as 90% in the first year.

-- Conservation Easements: Tax deductions offered through conservation easements may offer up to 250% to 500% in the first year.
+- Land Conservation: Tax deductions offered through land conservation may offer up to 250% to 500% in the first year.

 - Leverage Life Insurance: Through leveraged life insurance, you may finance insurance premium payments allowing you to triple your investment and receive beneficial tax treatment.

 Cash balance plans are defined benefit (DB) retirement plans with features that resemble a defined contribution (DC) or 401(k) plan (also known as a hybrid plan).
 These plans may be sponsored by both single-person business owners and large corporations.